Sydney Cricket Ground: Sydney Cricket Ground Trust

 The Sydney Cricket and Sports Ground Trust (popularly known as the Sydney Cricket Ground Trust) was the agency that operated the Sydney Cricket Ground and the old Sydney Football Stadium at Moore Park.
 In mid-2008, its head office The Sheridan Building is opened, making it the third building to erect in the Gold Members Car Park, alongside the Headquarters of Sydney Roosters and New South Wales Rugby Union.
 The trust was merged into Venues NSW, which now operates the SCG as well as the new Sydney Football Stadium.

 Soon after it opened Sydney FC relocated their Headquarters inside the Sheridan Building.
 The Sydney Swans headquarters are located in the SCG accessible from Driver Avenue.
 In total, there are 4 different clubs from 4 different codes of sport with their headquarters reside at the ground.

-Statues
+Sculptures

-The Trust has commissioned ten bronze sculpture statues to be placed around the grounds of the SCG and SFS.
+The Trust commissioned ten bronze sculptures to be placed around the grounds of the SCG and SFS.